kj831ca/KasaSmartPlug/README.md

 # Arduino Library for ESP32 to control TP Link Kasa Smart Plug
- Arduino Library for TP Link KASA Smart Plug for ESP32.
  This library will allow ESP32 to scan the TP Link Kasa smart plug and Light Switch on the local network.
  You can control the TP Link Smart Plugs and Light Switches.
 Please make sure you ESP32 is on the same WIFI network as your TP Link Smart Plug devices.